BlitzKraig/fvtt-BetterAmbientLoop/README.md

 However, if you are not satisfied with this offset, each client can modify it for themselves.
 Please see the video below on how to zero in on the correct offset for your client.

+The testsounds are only to help with configuration changes.
+Once your config is changed, all of your ambientsounds, including ones already placed, should use the new offset, hopefully without the need for a refresh.

 [![Better Ambient Loop configuration tutorial](https://img.youtube.com/vi/5d1RPn9qu3s/0.jpg)](https://www.youtube.com/watch?v=5d1RPn9qu3s)

 ## Basic configuration